Our Policy and Research Work

 Since its creation in 2012, Youth Employment UK has aimed to influence and support the political agenda to ensure that youth employment remains a government priority, and that the views of young people and our Youth Friendly Employer Community are being heard.

-We have worked hard to develop strong relationships – including formal partnerships – across the Department for Education and the Department for Work and Pensions.
-As a result of our close working relationships with civil servants, Ministers and MPs across all parties, we have been able to represent our membership at a range of roundtables, conferences, parliamentary events and within specific projects.
+We have worked hard to develop strong relationships – including formal partnerships – across the Cabinet Office and the Departments for Education, Work and Pensions, Digital, Culture, Media and Sport.
+As a result of our close working relationships with civil servants, Ministers and MPs across all parties, we have been able to represent our membership at a range of round-tables, conferences, parliamentary events and within specific projects.

 Read on for Youth Employment UK reports, projects and our work as secretariat of the APPG for Youth Employment.

-The Youth Voice Census Report for 2018 is ready and available for download.
+The Youth Voice Census Report for 2019 is ready and available for download.
 This annual nationwide survey benchmarks the experiences of 14-24 year olds transitioning between education and employment.
-Learn more about what the young people of the UK really think about employability, skills and careers education and find out our policy responses and recommendations – download the report here.
+Learn more about what the young people of the UK really think about employability, skills and careers education – see key insights and download the report here.

 Reports and Research